ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-network.md

 # Network interface
 {: #vs_orderinginstances-network-interface-settings}

-You must specify the following network interface settings when you order a new VMware vSphere® cluster.
+You must specify the following network interface settings when you order a new VMware vSphere® instance.

-## Host name prefix
+## Hostname prefix
 {: #vs_orderinginstances-host-name-prefix}

 The host name is used for all {{site.data.keyword.cloud}} bare metal server orders.
 It is recommended to use the host name for all management virtual machines, such as VMware vCenter Server® and VMware NSX®.

-The host name prefix must meet the following requirements:
+The hostname prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * No consecutive dash characters are allowed.
-* The host name prefix must start with a lowercase alphabetic character.
+* The hostname prefix must start with a lowercase alphabetic character.
-* The host name prefix must end with a lowercase alphabetic or numeric character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
-* The maximum length of the host name prefix is 10 characters.
+* The maximum length of the hostname prefix is 10 characters.

 ## Domain name
 {: #vs_orderinginstances-domain-name}

 The domain name is used for all {{site.data.keyword.cloud_notm}} bare metal servers and must meet the following requirements:
-* For vSphere 7 instances, the domain name must consist of three or more strings that are separated by a period (.)
+* The domain name must consist of three or more strings that are separated by a period (.)
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * No consecutive dash characters are allowed.
 * Each string must start with a lowercase alphabetic character and end with a lowercase alphabetic or numeric character.